FarFetchd/clickitongue/README.md

 # Mic Advice

+NOTE: some USB audio inputs run at a sample rate of 48KHz rather than 44.1!
+If you have a USB headset and Clickitongue isn't working, try settings kFramesPerSec in constants.h to 48000 and recompiling.

 Depending on your mic setup, Clickitongue will use two of three sounds: softly blowing on the mic, making sounds like trying to get a cat's attention (this can be 'tchk' sounds, kisses, or compressed 'ts' sounds), or humming.